Ulysses S. Grant National Historic Site: Tending the farm

 Forced labor was used extensively in the farming and maintenance of the 850-acre plantation.
 Using the "best improvements in farm machinery" owned by Colonel Dent, field hands plowed, sowed and reaped the wheat, oats, Irish potatoes, and Indian corn grown on the estate.
 Enslaved people also cared for the orchards and gardens, harvesting the fruits and vegetables for consumption by all who lived on the property.
 During Grant's management of the farm, he worked side by side with Dan, one of the enslaved people given to Julia at birth.
 Grant, along with Dan and other enslaved people, felled trees and took firewood by wagon to sell to acquaintances in St. Louis.
 More than 75 horses, cattle, and pigs required daily attention, while grounds maintenance and numerous remodeling projects on the main house and outbuildings used the skills of enslaved people.

 Personal lives

 Enslaved people claimed time for socializing amid their chores.
-Corn shuckings provided one opportunity to come together as a community to eat, drink, sing, and visit, often includingslaves from nearby plantations.
+Corn shuckings provided one opportunity to come together as a community to eat, drink, sing, and visit, often including slaves from nearby plantations.
 Participation in religious activities, individually or as a group, also provided a sense of integrity.
 Julia remembered "Old Bob" going into the meadow to pray and sing.
 According to historian Lorenzo J. Greene, "St. Louis…was the only place in the state where the organized black church achieved any measure of success."
 It is unknown whether Dent allowed the people he enslaved to attend services.